-See how this course compares with similar courses at different institutions using the Unistats Key Information Set (KIS).
+See how this course compares with similar courses at different institutions using the Unistats information below.

-The KIS consists of official data which we provide about all of our undergraduate courses that have a UCAS code.
+The Unistats website uses official data which we provide about all of our undergraduate courses that have a UCAS code.
 This information is published by the Higher Education Funding Council on the Unistats website to help you compare similar courses at different institutions.

-Because acceptance onto this course is via in-course transfer, it does not have its own KIS.
-However, there is a high degree of overlap with the main degree in this Department so we encourage you to use the KIS data for that degree for information on areas such as the proportion of time spent in timetabled teaching and independent study, how the course is assessed, student satisfaction and what our graduates are doing six months after completing the course.
+Because acceptance onto this course is via in-course transfer, it does not have its own Unistats page.
+However, there is a high degree of overlap with the main degree in this Department so we encourage you to use the Unistats data for that degree.

 We welcome students from all over the world and consider all applicants on an individual basis – see selection process below.

 For advice on the requirements for the qualifications listed here please contact the Department (see Contact us).

 We also accept a wide range of international qualifications.
 If the requirements for your qualifications are not listed here, please see our academic requirements by country page for guidance on which qualifications we accept.

 The eligibility requirements for entry to the PhD programme include: